nicholaswilde/recipes/docs/italian/risotto-milanese.md

 ### Step 2

-Pour into a saucepan, heat, and maintain at a simmer vegetable broth.
+Pour into a saucepan, heat, and maintain at a simmer [vegetable broth][1].

 ### Step 3